shentufoundation/testnet/README.md

 The [DeepWallet](https://wallet.certik.foundation/) is public accessible and can be used to manage chain accounts, including CTK storage, staking, transfer, and voting, as well as smart contracts deploy and invocation.

 The [Certik Chain User Forum](https://forum.certik.foundation/categories) is a public forum for chain announcements and discussions.

+The [CertiK Discord](https://discord.com/invite/Q5a68GCY9Z) is a public discord channel to talk about CertiK chain.

 For non-public chain questions and discussions, please email to chain@certik.org